Waziup/waziup.io-old/content/documentation/tutorials/freeboard/Freeboard_tutorial.md

 It is automatically saved within your account and the link to access it is the link in your browser.
 Refreshing the page will not make you loose your data.

-You can also choose to make your dashboard private and protect it by a password.